mlehotay/ier/IER/_work/abstracts.md

 ## **Abstract**

 Panic attacks and vasovagal syncope are traditionally treated as pathological autonomic reactions or maladaptive responses to perceived threat.
-Under **Informational Experiential Realism (IER)**, these phenomena are reinterpreted as **distinct regime-preserving strategies** employed by a system sustaining a **Unified Experiential Field (UEF)** under escalating intrinsic constraint.
+Under **Informational Experiential Realism (IER v10.8)**, these phenomena are reinterpreted as **distinct regime-preserving responses** available to a system sustaining a **Unified Experiential Field (UEF)** under escalating **intrinsic constraint**.

-This article develops a unified organizational account of **sympathetic panic** and **vagal shutdown** as opposing responses to the same underlying risk: loss of UEF coherence.
-Panic represents an attempt to preserve experience by expanding system capacity under constraint, while vasovagal responses preserve organismal viability by abandoning the experiential regime itself.
+This article develops a unified organizational account of **sympathetic panic** and **vagal shutdown** as opposing responses to the same underlying risk: loss of **UEF coherence**.
+Sympathetic panic reflects an attempt to preserve the experiential regime by **maintaining global integration under rising constraint**, while vasovagal shutdown preserves organismal viability by **abandoning the experiential regime itself**.

-No new primitives, diagnostic criteria, or biological commitments are introduced.
-All claims are derived from the IER v10.5 Normative Specification.
+No new primitives, diagnostic criteria, biological mechanisms, or intervention guidance are introduced.
+All claims are derived strictly from the **IER v10.8 Specification** and its account of intrinsic constraint, regime stability, and experiential dissolution.

 ---